 Depending on your requirement and compatibility you can use any of them.
 But your selection process can be more optimized if you know the basic difference between the classic editor and Gutenberg block editor.

 Classic Editor is a text editor that comes with various formatting options or buttons (very much similar to online and offline document editors).
 Using the classic editor you can easily add shortcodes, images, videos, and more.

 On the other hand, Gutenberg Block Editor is considered more advanced than the classic editor where each element is represented as a block.
-For example, if you wish to add a CTA or an image or a video you need to add it in the form of a block. (if you have used the page builder plugin in WordPress then blocks or drag and drop feature may sound familiar to you).
+For example, if you wish to add a CTA or an image, or a video you need to add it in the form of a block. (if you have used the page builder plugin in WordPress then the blocks or drag and drop feature may sound familiar to you).

 Gutenberg Block editor comes with many predefined blocks that can be added to your page, post, or content.
 In the coming paragraph, we are going to give you detailed information about the blocks in Gutenberg.

 Now you might be wondering how Gutenberg’s performance is better than a classic editor?
 Or why site owners should use the Gutenberg Block editor over Classic Editor?

 Well, there are many advantages of using Gutenberg block editor over classic editor: